 Individual Liberty (As long as we do not break the law, we have rights and freedoms.)

-Within The Valley Primary School, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+Within Dilhorne Endowed C.E.
+Primary School, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for our pupils to make choices safely, through the provision of a safe environment and an empowering education.
 Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely.
 Whether it is through choice of challenge; of how they record; of participation in our numerous extra- curricular activities; our pupils are given the freedom to make choices.

 Mutual Respect (Treating others how you would want to be treated, even if they have been unkind to you.)

 Our children understand that it is essential to show respect to one another, whatever differences we may have.
-Treating one another with respect is an important element of our school family, with children, staff, trustees, parents, Parishioners and local community members all encouraged to show this, together we can provide an excellent example to children.
+Treating one another with respect is an important element of our school family, with children, staff, trustees, parents/carers, Parishioners and local community members all encouraged to show this, together we can provide an excellent example to children.

 Tolerance of those of Different Faiths and Beliefs (Making a space for other people’s opinions, even if they seem different, odd, wrong or interesting).